Implementing the Terraform core workflow in Collaboration, via Github Pull Requests, Actions, Bot, Environments & a Remote Backend.

 - The first file,

-, we’ll populate with resource configuration to create our DigitalOcean server with the Official DigitalOcean Nginx Image.
-As so (we’ll be creating adigitalocean_droplet
+servers.tf, we’ll populate with resource configuration to create our DigitalOcean server with the Official DigitalOcean Nginx Image.
+As so (we’ll be creating adigitalocean_dropletresource);

 - The second file,